There are times in life when you really want to talk to someone.

 It is my job as a counsellor to encourage, support and sometimes challenge you as you go to these places.

 It is really important to chose a counsellor who you feel you can talk to and trust.
-I offer an introductory telephone call to talk briefly about why you have come to counselling, and if you want to book a face to face meeting .
-Our first meeting is a chance to discuss this further, and see if we feel we can work together.
-This session covers confidentiality, data protection and your written consent for me to hold specified information about you.
+I offer an introductory session to meet you, explore what you want from counselling and see if we feel we can work together.
+This session also covers confidentiality, data protection and your written consent for me to hold specified information about you.
 If you decide to proceed we will usually meet weekly for 50 minutes.

 To work within ethical boundaries I undertake regular counselling supervision.
 This is to ensure I work safely and within my capacities and experience.
 No client is identified by name in these sessions.
 I also undertake regular continuing professional education.